 It is recognized that Huntington University expectations of behavior, based on Biblical teaching and community standards, may be different from behavioral expectations of societal laws and norms.
 The Bible clearly calls Christians to maintain high standards of sexual purity.
 Sexual relations are reserved for the institution of marriage between a man and a woman.
 Possession or use of sexually obscene or pornographic matter in all forms is prohibited.
 These guidelines apply both on-campus and off-campus.
 The Bible condemns drunkenness but does not categorically forbid the use of alcohol.
 The use of alcohol, the possession of alcohol, or being under the influence of alcohol is prohibited on-campus and at all university-sponsored events.
-Students in the traditional undergraduate program are prohibited from using, possessing, or being under the influence of alcohol off-campus.
-All other members of the campus community are urged to avoid the use of alcohol off-campus and are prohibited from the following: the abusive use of alcohol, the use of alcohol in the known presence of traditional undergraduate students, and the use of alcohol while representing the university.
+Students in the traditional undergraduate program are prohibited from using, possessing, or being under the influence of alcohol off-campus and are prohibited from the following: the abusive use of alcohol, the use of alcohol in the known presence of traditional undergraduate students, and the use of alcohol while representing the university.